 Cons of using AirHelp

-- AirHelp charges 35% success fee which is higher than industry average.
+- AirHelp charges a 35% success fee which is higher than the industry average.

 Fligh disruption compensation companies like AirHelp and Skycop can help when:

 - your flight was delayed or canceled, the airline overbooked the flight, baggage got delayed, denied boarding, missed connection due to delay (when you have connecting tickets);